comfortable, cozy and quintessential

 Havana Springs Resort has several uniquely decorated suites and most sleep up to 4!
 We can comfortably sleep up to 40 guests.
 Each of our unique guest suites has a historic theme with comfy bedding, spacious bathrooms, mini kitchens, refrigerators, microwaves, flat screen TV, and bath products.
 All suites have a comfortable queen size bed, and some have a futon for 2 with luxury linens and pillows.
 See detailed room descriptions below which indicate rooms that have additional sleeping options.

 All guest rooms include complimentary snacks and beverages for each registered guest.

 Check-in time is 3:00pm and check-out is 11:00am.

-All arriving lodging guests should go directly to Patrick’s to check-in and get their keys.
 Our unique general store will have interesting and unique gifts, snacks, refreshments, sunscreen, necessities such as forgotten travel items, an ice cream parlor and serves as a resting stop for those wanting to sit a spell.
 The front porch is the best!

 We accommodate the varied preferences and expectations of guests by offering both conventional front-desk check-in processes and mobile check-in options.